UndefinedCpp/Traveler/README.md

 ## Changelog

+2021-01-27 *Beta test
+* BUG FIX: Changed path finding logic.
+Pathfinder can only take whole numbers and traveler has been changed to reflect that.
+This is a beta test..
+But so far so good.
+Please provide input if you see something off.
+* OPTIMIZATION: Added Options.heuristic
+* Two VERY minor speed optimizations

 2021-01-24
 * BUG FIX: Creeps would sometimes take a longer path to stay off roads when there was a shorter viable path.
 Fixed.
 Creeps will now always take the shortest path and only path off roads if it will cost no extra moves.